-In this Letter, we use the mode coupling model in the limiting polarization region of pulsar magnetosphere, to fit the longitude-resolved circular polarization spectra of single pulses observed by FAST.
-The role of limiting polarization effect has been emphasized in understanding radio pulsar polarization patterns~\citep{cr1979, lp1998, wangchen2010, ab2010, bp2012}.
+In this paper, we use the mode coupling model in the limiting polarization region of pulsar magnetosphere to fit the longitude-resolved circular polarization spectra of single pulses observed by FAST.
+The role of the limiting polarization effect has been highlighted in studies of radio pulsar polarization patterns~\citep{cr1979, lp1998, wangchen2010, ab2010, bp2012}.
 Certainly, the wave modes in strongly magnetized plasma are highly linear polarized~\citep[e.g.,][]{ab1986}.
-However, in the limiting polarization region of a magnetosphere, the inhomogeneity of the ambient plasma is strong enough to make the wave modes coupled with each other during propagation.
-When the magnetic field orientation changes along the ray trajectory, the original linear polarization of one single wave mode fails to catch up with the magnetic field, which results in the emergence of another wave mode, and finally induces a circular polarization component in the outgoing wave.
+However, in the limiting polarization region of a magnetosphere, the inhomogeneity of the ambient plasma is strong enough to make the wave modes couple with each other during propagation.
+When the magnetic field orientation changes along the ray trajectory, the original linear polarization of one single wave mode fails to catch up with the magnetic field, which results in the emergence of another wave mode and finally induces a circular polarization component in the outgoing wave.

-The Letter is structured as follows.
-In Section~\ref{sec:model}, we describe the wave mode coupling model in the limiting polarization region of the pulsar magnetosphere.
-We will clarify the physical quantities and the assumptions of the model.
-Section~\ref{sec:data} contains the information of the FAST data we use and of how we process the data.
-In Section~\ref{sec:computational}, we will introduce our settings on computational methods, including Bayesian analysis and numerical integration.
-Section~\ref{sec:results} shows the results of Bayesian analysis.
-Section~\ref{sec:discussions} contains discussions on the results, including the implications on magnetospheric dynamics and particle accelerations.
-Section~\ref{sec:conclusions} is the conclusion.
+The paper is structured as follows.
+In Section~\ref{sec:model}, we describe the wave mode coupling model in the limiting-polarization region of the pulsar magnetosphere.
+We clarify the physical quantities and the assumptions of the model.
+Section~\ref{sec:data} contains the information of the FAST data we use and how we process the data.
+In Section~\ref{sec:computational}, we introduce our settings for the computational methods, including Bayesian analysis and numerical integration.
+Section~\ref{sec:results} gives the results of Bayesian analysis.
+Section~\ref{sec:discussions} presents a discussion of the results, including the implications for magnetospheric dynamics and particle accelerations.
+Section~\ref{sec:conclusions} concludes our findings.

-\section{The Wave Mode Coupling Model}
+\section{The wave mode coupling model}

-The polarization transfer equations of waves propagating in astrophysical plasmas have been studied a lot~\citep[e.g.,][]{sazonov1968,jo1977}.
-The wave mode coupling in an inhomogeneous plasma, as an example, was at first studied for the Earth ionosphere~\citep[e.g.,][]{budden1952}, and was later applied to understanding astrophysical phenomena~\citep[e.g.,][]{zhbook}. \cite{budden1952} uses a parameter $\psi$ to describe how large the coupling is:
+The polarization transfer equations of waves propagating in astrophysical plasmas have been studied extensively ~\citep[e.g.,][]{sazonov1968,jo1977}.
+The wave-mode coupling in an inhomogeneous plasma, as an example, was first studied for the Earth ionosphere~\citep[e.g.,][]{budden1952} and later applied to investigations of astrophysical phenomena~\citep[e.g.,][]{zhbook}. \cite{budden1952} used the parameter $\psi$ to describe how large the coupling is